sbstjn/node-bundesligacrawl/README.md

 This is a basic crawler for getting the results or upcomign matches for the German Fußball Bundesliga.
-Fire up `node parse.js` and enter the needed params:
+Fire up `node parse.js` and enter the needed params in your terminal:

     02:11:03 > node parse.js
     Season (for 2010/2011 enter 2011): 2012